 Fire at the same time as the pope’s visit in 2014

 Pope Francis made a pilgrimage to the Holy Land in 2014.
-A few hours after he celebrated Holy Mass on Zion Hill on May 26, 2014, a fire broke out in the Dormitio Basilica, more precisely in the crypt.
-Arson is still suspected, but evidence of this has not yet been published.
-The Benedictine monks, thanks to the attention and support of a visitor, were able to control the fire on their own.
-A fire of the Dormitio Basilica would probably have affected the whole Zionsberg.
+A few hours after he celebrated Holy Mass on Mount Zion on 26 May 2014, a fire broke out in the Dormitio Basilica, more precisely in the crypt.
+Arson was quickly suspected.
+The Benedictine monks, thanks to the attention and with the support of a visitor, were able to bring the fire under control on their own.
+A fire in the Dormitio Basilica would probably have affected the entire Zion Hill.

-In the run-up to the Pope’s visit, Jewish activists had protested against the papal service in the Upper Room.
-This lies over the tomb, which is believed to be the work of King David (the so-called David’s tomb).
-There is a persistent rumor among Jewish activists that the Catholic Church wants to take back control of these premises.
-The Cenacle, located on Mount Zion, had been under the care of the Franciscan Custody of the Holy Land for 200 years, but was expropriated by Süleyman the Magnificent in the 16th century and only came under Israeli control after the founding of the State of Israel in 1948.
+In the run-up to the Pope’s visit, Jewish activists had protested against the Papal service in the Upper Room.
+This is located above the tomb believed to be attributed to King David (so-called David’s Tomb).
+There is a persistent rumour among Jewish activists that the Catholic Church wants to take back control of these premises.
+The Upper Room, located on Mount Zion, had been under the care of the Franciscan Custody of the Holy Land for 200 years, but was expropriated by Suleyman the Magnificent in the 16th century and only came under Israeli control after the establishment of the State of Israel in 1948.

 Christmas from Jerusalem to Bethlehem

 After the midnight service on December 25th in the Basilica of Dormitio, the monks set off on foot for Bethlehem, collecting the names (and indirectly the concerns of the faithful) in advance, which are then printed on a scroll on the way to Bethlehem.
 The name of a person already has a great significance in the Bible.

 Fear not, for I have redeemed you, I have called you by name, you belong to me.

 A beautiful tradition and also in the year 2020 the names of the author’s family members, among others, have made their way to Bethlehem, the Church of the Nativity of Jesus.